stuffbydavid/RayEngine/README.md

 * **GLFW**: https://github.com/glfw/glfw/releases/download/3.1.2/glfw-3.1.2.bin.WIN64.zip
 * **GLEW**: https://sourceforge.net/projects/glew/files/glew/1.13.0/glew-1.13.0-win32.zip/download
-* **FreeType**: https://www.freetype.org/ (you need to build .lib files from source for Win64, email me if you have issues) After installing these requirements, make sure the Include and Library directories are correct.
+* **FreeType**: https://www.freetype.org/ (you need to build .lib files from source for Win64, email me if you have issues)

+After installing these requirements, make sure the Include and Library directories are correct in Project Properties of the Visual Studio solution.